 - Salaries: Salaries for translation work vary significantly based on experience and type of translation.
-Some offers on Fiverr go as low as $5 for 100 words translated whereas technical translators with degrees and experience can charge upwards of $50 an hour for their services.
+Some offers on Fiverr go as low as $5 for 100 words translated whereas technical translators with degrees and experience can charge upwards of $50 an hour for their services or even more for piecemeal legal translations for example when you need to certify a degree translation for a legal procedure.
 Rates are usually fixed per hour or per word.

 - Requirements: Formal education is usually a must for these kinds of jobs and you will need specific translation degrees or other certificates that confirm your knowledge of the language.

 - How to get an online job as a Translator: If you are already working as a Translator for a company, your best bet to work online might be to ask them if they would be open to you doing your job remotely.

 If you can’t take your job online, consider starting your service pages on the freelancer sites below.
 Offer your services for a lower amount at the beginning so that you get clients and reviews.

 - Top online freelancer translation sites list websites specific for this kind of online job oppirtunity.

 - Genko and Smartling are both online translation platforms to sign-up for.

 - Flexjobs remote job portal is always a good idea.